 The Committee on Finance meets annually to review ArMA’s budget for presentation at the Executive Committee and final approval at ArMA’s Board of Directors.
 The treasurer serves as the chair of the ArMA Committee on Finance.
 The committee acts in an advisory capacity in budgetary and financial matters and new committee members should have financial background and a familiarity and interest in ArMA’s financial matters.

 The ArMA Legislative Committee consists of approximately 33-35 members who are appointed to the committee by ArMA’s president.
 In general, the committee meets twice a year to review issues that are under consideration by state or federal agencies, licensing boards, the legislature, or Congress.
 The committee examines issues of concern to physicians, health care organizations and patients, and is responsible for establishing the positions that ArMA takes in negotiating or advocating on those particular issues.
 It is common for the Legislative Committee to review between 250 and 350 pieces of legislation each year, in addition to reviewing other rules and regulations affecting the field of medicine.

 Committee Chair: Jennifer Hartmark-Hill, MD

-The ArMA Public Health Committee three times annually at ArMA Headquarters.
+The ArMA Public Health Committee meets continuously at ArMA Headquarters.
 Consisting of physicians and public health professionals, this committee discusses medical issues related to public health in our state.
 Recent discussion topics have included disaster preparedness, influenza, and reporting communicable diseases, among others.
 The committee is intended to be the arena in which ArMA’s public health professionals have the opportunity to champion issues that need attention and evoke positive changes for Arizona’s citizens.